THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 principles.
 In July, another institutional meeting was organised with more than 50 Italian suppliers (knitwear and outerwear manufacturers), with whom these same issues were discussed with an even greater focus on sustainability and on the ethical principles set out in the Code of Ethics and Supplier Code of Conduct, compliance with which is a prerequisite for establishing and maintaining a business relationship with Moncler.
 During the day, following the plenary session, further individual meetings were also organised with certain suppliers to further consolidate and explore the issues discussed.

 Awareness activities on ethical, social, and environmental issues continued during the year, through one-to-one meetings with experts from the Company’s Sustainability Unit at the production facilities of some of its suppliers and subcontractors.
-In the two-year period 2017-2018, about 150 on-site visits were carried out in Italy and abroad.
+In the two-year period 2017-2018, about 150 on-site visits were carried out in Italy and abroad (70% of them in 2018).

 In addition, there were also meetings with the heads of various shoe factories and tanneries with whom the company’s chemical and performance specifications were shared to make this supply chain increasingly aware of the issues of sustainability and chemicals management.
 As regards raw material suppliers, to follow up on the 2017 institutional meeting, several one-to-one meetings were held with the various suppliers and two days of meetings were organised in Paris during the textile fair Première Vision, during which the new company guidelines on compliance and sustainability were presented.
 The new technical, chemical and performance requirements were then shared, and a fruitful and constant dialogue on the issue has been started.